FAHAD-AlMuhanna/FAHAD-AlMuhanna/README.md

 # Hello World!, I'm Fahad AlMuhanna 👋🏼:
 # 💫 About Me:
-👨🏼‍🎓 I'm a passionate computer engineering student at KFUPM with a strong interest in technology.
+👨🏼‍🎓 I'm a passionate computer engineering student at KFUPM with a strong interest in technology
 👨🏼‍💻 Working on my own projects